"The House of Tomorrow"

 How did House of Tomorrow get its name?

-The Palm Springs estate caught the attention of the media almost immediately after it was completed.
-The house premiered as a centerfold in Look magazine in 1962, where it earned the name The House of Tomorrow.
-Only a few years after this debut, from 1966 to 1967, heartthrob crooner Elvis Presley decided to lease the house at a whopping $21,000 for the year.
+This Palm Springs estate caught the attention of the media almost immediately after it was completed.
+The house premiered as a centerfold article in Look magazine in 1962, where it earned the name The House of Tomorrow for its futuristic architectural design.
+Only a few years after this debut, from 1966 to 1967, then-heartthrob crooner Elvis Presley decided to lease the house at a whopping $21,000 for the year.

 The Honeymoon Hideaway is not the only popular celebrity getaway in Palm Springs.
 So-called hideaway homes became very popular in middle of the twentieth century and Palm Springs became the city to run to.